Key terms

 What to check first

-- Start with the exact customer journey from first opt-in to final access.
+- Start with the exact customer journey from first public action to final outcome.

 - List every tool that touches the contact record.